The Short Answer

 What a Scan Actually Tests

 When a bar or store runs a card through a reader, the device is not phoning a government database.
-It is decoding the machine readable layer on the card and confirming that the structure matches the standard every US jurisdiction follows.
+It is decoding the machine readable layer on the card and confirming that the structure matches the AAMVA DL/ID Card Design Standard, the national format every US jurisdiction follows.
 The scanner looks for a valid document format, a birthdate that clears 21, an expiration date that has not passed, and fields that line up with each other.

 Because the check is about data structure rather than live identity, a correctly encoded card can pass and a sloppily encoded one fails on contact.
 That is why two fakes that look identical to the eye can behave completely differently under a reader.
 For the device side of this in more depth, see how digital ID scanners work.